mcfedr/queue-manager-bundle/README.md

 | `doctrine_reset` | This listener will reset doctrine connect between jobs.
 Be careful with your memory usage if disabled. |
 | `swift_mailer_batch_size` | Listener to clear the swift mailer queue every X jobs.
 Set to -1 to disable. |

+### Doctrine

+To avoid memory leaks entity manager is being reset after job execution.

+Resetting a non-lazy manager service is deprecated since Symfony 3.2 and will throw an exception in version 4.0.
+So if you use Symfony 3.2 or greater you need to install symfony/proxy-manager-bridge to support [Lazy Services](https://symfony.com/doc/current/service_container/lazy_services.html)

+    composer require proxy-manager-bridge

 ## Usage

 You can access the `QueueManagerRegistry` for simple access to your queue.